Toggle: English / Spanish

 - Potassium iodide (SSKI) solution to clear up the nodules.

-Symptoms usually go away within about 6 weeks, but may return.
+Symptoms most often go away within about 6 weeks, but may return.

 - Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
-Review provided by VeriMed Healthcare.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.